WTC-Bat/minishell/README.md

 FIXED		-	quote chars placed directly after a closing quote will be printed
 			[echo "Cheese"''	=	prints: Cheese'']

-0		-	quotes not separated by a space are considered part of the string
+FIXED		-	quotes not separated by a space are considered part of the string
 			[echo Cheese''	=	prints: Cheese'']
 			[SEE: msh_sort_quote.c -> get_sorted() -> wstart + wend]
 			[? set_start_end() ?]

-0		-	single quote before string will print string
+FIXED		-	single quote before string will print string
 			[echo "Cheese	=	prints: Cheese]
 			[echo "Cheese ''	=	prints: Cheese '']

-0		-	single quote after string will print string and quote
+FIXED		-	single quote after string will print string and quote
 			[echo Cheese"	=	prints: Cheese"]

+0		-	a string after a quoted string will be separated by a spce
+			[echo "Cheese"Crackers	=	prints: Cheese Crackers]
+			[It should print: CheeseCrackers]

+0		-	a string before a quoted string will result in the quotes remaining
+			[echo Cheese"Crackers"	=	prints: Cheese"Crackers"]
+			[It should print: CheeseCrackers]

+0		-	[echo "Cheese" and	=	SEGFAULT]
+			(with or without a trailing space)
+			(only if "Cheese" is quoted)

 FIXED	-	function line length, headers!
 			-	msh_sort_quote.c